lposs/fretes/helm/openam-runtime/README.md

-# Helm Chart for OpenAM Development Testing
+# Helm Chart for OpenAM

 This chart installs OpenAM and